Male Hair Restoration Procedure in Washington DC

 There are many ways in which hair loss can occur, but if you’re able to pinpoint the exact cause, it can be the first step towards men’s hair restoration.
 Dr. Somenek uses combination treatment to stimulate new hair growth.
 This can include:

 All options that are appropriate for you will be discussed during the consultation with Dr. Somenek.

-If you are experiencing hair loss and would like to explore options for hair restoration, please schedule a consultation with Dr. Michael Somenek.
+If you are experiencing hair loss and would like to explore options for hair restoration for men, please schedule a consultation with Dr. Michael Somenek.